PlayboyPrime/FunnehGame/README.md

 # FunnehGame
-Game that blue screens your pc.
-Made as a meme
+Note: This game always blue screens your pc.
+Its made as a joke.